vmk/NBIC-BioAssist--hands-on-Hadoop/README.md

 Extending basecount: kmercount
 ------------------------------
-Well basecounting is actually kmercounting where k=1.
+Basecounting is actually kmercounting where k=1.
 In kmercounting we count all the n-grams or n-tuples of size k in a sequence.
 Take the sequence:

 	ATTCGA